-• The Australian Bureau of Agricultural and Resource Economics (ABARE) was commissioned to develop a priority-setting process.
-As a consequence, the FRDC, in consultation with state and Commonwealth jurisdictions, established Fisheries Research Advisory Bodies (FRABs) or made existing bodies relevant to the FRDC.
-7 Their role was to ensure that R&D was directed to the needs of industry and other end-users.
+(FRABs) or made existing bodies relevant to the FRDC.
+Their role was to ensure that R&D was directed to the needs of industry and other end-users.

-[In 2016 the title FRABs changed to Research Advisory Committees (RAC).
+[In 2016 the title FRABs changed to Research Advisory Committees (RACs).
 See 2015-16: Major reform of advisory committees]